12. Verrou: a floating-point rounding errors checker

 VERROU_START_INSTRUMENTATION

-Start full Verrou instrumentation (including rounding mode switching) if not already enabled.
+Start Verrou hard instrumentation (including rounding mode switching) if not already enabled.

 VERROU_STOP_INSTRUMENTATION

-Stop full Verrou instrumentation (don't switch rounding modes) if not already disabled.
+Stop full Verrou soft instrumentation (don't switch rounding modes) if not already disabled.

 VERROU_START_DETERMINISTIC(LEVEL)